 New Congress deficit panel sets first meeting

-The so-called "super committee" will also hold its initial public hearing five days later, on September 13, when it will review the history and causes of the growing U.S. debt, said co-chairs Democratic Senator Patty Murray and Republican Representative Jeb Hensarling.
+The deficit-reduction panel will also hold its initial public hearing on September 13, when it will review the history and causes of the growing U.S. debt, said co-chairs Democratic Senator Patty Murray and Republican Representative Jeb Hensarling.

 The committee is tasked with finding at least $1.2 trillion in new government savings over the next decade and has a November 23 deadline for doing so.

 At its meeting, which will be open to the public, the committee will consider rules under which it will operate, according to a press release.

 But with Democrats and Republicans jockeying for best position in the run-up to the 2012 elections and with the two political parties holding vastly different views on how to fix the economy, the panel's work will not be easy.

 The special committee -- with six Republicans and six Democrats from both houses of Congress -- was created by legislation enacted in early August that cleared the way for raising the U.S. debt limit and avoiding a likely default on government loans.
 The debate on that legislation was bitter.

 The measure included $917 billion in spending cuts over 10 years to help tame budget deficits that have been hovering well above $1 trillion annually.

 The super committee is expected to consider a mix of spending cuts and possibly tax increases to reach additional government savings of at least $1.2 trillion.
 U.S. credit rating agencies are hoping for savings well beyond that figure.